 The last nationwide census in the US was undertaken in 2010, so to gauge any recent numbers, it is necessary to take the findings from that survey and project them forward to the present day.
 The 2010 survey revealed that there were 1,852,994 people living in West Virginia, which represented a modest rise of just 2.5% on the numbers declared at the 2000 census.
 That total makes West Virginia the 38th most populous state in the country.

-West Virginia's population has grown very slowly since the 1950's, at many times losing people.
-In 2013, the population is estimated at 1,856,624.
+West Virginia's population has grown very slowly since the 1950s, at many times losing people.
+Estimates taken in July 2015 indicate that this may once again be the case.

 The total surface area of West Virginia measures 24,230 square miles (62,755 square kilometers), which means that an average of 77.1 peoples live on every square mile of West Virginia land.
-That figure converts to 29.8 people for every square kilometer and it makes West Virginia the 29th most densely populated in the country – in that respect, it’s a pretty average state.
+That figure converts to 29.8 people for every square kilometer, and it makes West Virginia the 29th most densely populated in the country -- in that respect, it’s a pretty average state.

 The majority of West Virginia's counties are designated as rural, with a small majority of the state's population living in a rural area.
 In 2010, the state had a 51% rural population, compared to 49% urban.

 The most populated counties in West Virginia are Kanawha and Berkeley, with respective populations of 183,293 and 114,920.

 The median age across the population of West Virginia is approximately 41.9 years of age.
 In terms of the ratio of females to males within the population, 50.6% are females and 49.4% are males.